tcassanelli/pyoof/docs/index.rst

 Introduction (`pyoof`)
 ======================

 Welcome to the `~pyoof` documentation. `~pyoof` is a Python package which computes out-of-focus (OOF) holography for beam maps of a single-dish radio telescope.
 The method was developed by `B. Nikolic et al <https://www.aanda.org/articles/aa/ps/2007/14/aa5603-06.ps.gz>`_.
-The OOF holography is a phase-retrieval holography procedure used to find the aperture phase distribution, :math:`\varphi(x, y)`, (or simply the phase error) and the associated errors on a telescope's surface (primary reflector).
+The OOF holography is a phase-retrieval holography procedure used to find the aperture phase distribution, :math:`\varphi(x, y)`, (or simply the phase-error) and the associated errors on a telescope's surface (primary reflector).
 The main advantage of this method, over the traditional with-phase holography, is that it *does not* require additional equipment to perform observations and it can be used for a wide elevation range.
 These two allow OOF holography to study and model gravitational deformations, the most well behaved and prominent source of deformation (other sources could also be thermal and wind deformations which are non-repeatable and too fast to model), on the telescope's primary reflector.

 The method requires the use of a compact source (point-like) with a good signal-to-noise (:math:`\geq200`).
 Then a set of continuum observations (on-the-fly mapping) are required, two of them out-of-focus and one in-focus.
 The OOF observations are performed by adding a known radial offset (:math:`d_z`), of the order of centimeters (using a ~mm receiver), to the telescope's sub-reflector.
 The defocused terms are needed to break the degeneracy between the power pattern or beam map (observed quantity :math:`P(u, v)`), and the aperture distribution, :math:`\underline{E_\text{a}}(x, y)`, without OOF holography observations the problem becomes under-determined.
 Such a relation is given by,